|

 Genealogical data regarding given names (first names) is

-subject to many of the same problems as family names and place names.
+subject to many of the same problems as family names and

 Dates